AGFS-Tractometry: A Novel Atlas-Guided Fine-Scale Tractometry Approach for Enhanced Along-Tract Group Statistical

 After creating the tract profile, the next step in tractometry is \textit{statistical comparison}, which aims to identify local tract regions with statistically significant group differences.
 Current tractometry methods typically apply hypothesis testing at each parcel along the tract profile.
 For example, AFQ uses Student’s t-test at each node of the tract profile, whereas BUAN employs a linear mixed model (LMM) to account for both fixed and random effects in the experimental data.
 In both cases, multiple comparisons across multiple tract parcels are controlled using methods such as the false discovery rate (FDR) and permutation test \cite{benjamini1995}.
 The large number of tract parcels in tractometric analyses, especially in fine-scale profiling, increases the number of statistical tests, which in turn demands stricter correction for multiple comparisons.
 As a result, the aforementioned conventional statistical analysis methods may lack the sensitivity required to reliably detect group differences.
 This limitation is a well-recognized challenge in voxel-based neuroimaging approaches such as tract-based spatial statistics (TBSS) \cite{smith2006} and voxel-based morphometry (VBM) \cite{ashburner2000}, which involve conducting a large number of statistical tests across individual voxels and require correction for multiple comparisons.
 Currently, clustering-thresholding techniques are widely used in neuroimaging to enhance statistical sensitivity by leveraging spatial contiguity, particularly in voxel-based analysis (VBA) \cite{nichols2002,woo2014}.
-In tractography, similar approaches have been applied to detect tract-level WM differences \cite{zhang2018a,wu2018} or network changes \cite{zalesky2012}, whereas no prior work has applied cluster-thresholding in tractometry.
-In our study, we propose to use clustering-thresholding-based statistics for tractometry group analysis, where multiple along-tract comparisons present unique statistical challenges.
+In tractography, similar approaches have been applied to detect tract-level WM differences \cite{zhang2018a,wu2018} or structural network changes \cite{zalesky2012}.
+In the context of tractometry, cluster-wise correction has been explored in approaches such as correlational tractography \cite{Yeh2025} and Tracula \cite{Yendiki2011}, which leverage spatial clustering strategies to improve sensitivity.
+However, no prior work has applied cluster-thresholding in tractometry, where multiple along-tract comparisons pose a statistical challenge.
+In our study, we introduce a novel tractometry framework for anatomically guided fiber profiling and propose a clustering-thresholding-based statistical method to enable simultaneous analysis across all along-tract parcels while correcting for multiple comparisons.